|By September 1944 most of the Flying Bombs were being shot down before they reached London. On the 7th September

 V1 was 2.70 but for the V2 11.06 (figures for S.London area of Study)

-These deadlier results were as a results of the missiles penetration and concentrated blast which caused much
+This was a result of the missiles penetration and concentrated blast which caused much greater destruction at

-The brunt of the V1 attacks were n in the South London.
+The brunt of the V1 attacks had been in South London.
 The focus now shifted and the East and North

 Eastern side were the worst hit with Ilford recording the highest total (35) but South East London was still to

 endure a considerable amount of V2's.
-This distribution of missiles was simply caused by the launch being
+This distribution of missiles was due to the launch being from the

 Londoners were blasted out of their homes in some cases time and time again during the Flying bomb period,